 Within the system, service organizations can refine custom fields made available during the request creation process based on the Item assigned to the request.
 In the Fields tab a User can create custom fields that apply to the Item Type.
 Therefore, when a request is logged against an Item that uses an Item Type with custom fields configured within the Fields tab, the Fields are made available within the Details tab of the request creation process.

-These fields are in addition to the fields created by the Administrator within the Administrator Process, such as Incident, Problem, Change and Service Requests.
+These fields are in addition to the fields created by the Administrator within the Admin>Setup>Custom Fields, which are created for the specific Process, such as Incident, Problem, Change and Service Requests.